Level 3 (at end of programme) equivalent to BTEC/A-Levels

 Training provider analysis

-This is an established apprenticeship standard completed by Trailblazer Employers in 2014 with many apprentices completing the programme successfully.
-Training provider analysis revealed one independent provider able to deliver Applied Sciences BTEC using a blended learning approach, on-line classroom & practical summer schools.
+This is an established apprenticeship standard designed by Life Science Employers in 2014 with many apprentices completing the programme successfully.
+Training provider analysis revealed one independent provider able to deliver the apprenticeship including an Applied Sciences BTEC using a blended learning approach, on-line classroom & practical summer schools.